 And also, let the coffee sit in your cup for at least 30 seconds before taking a sip.
 So that all the finer particles will get settled at the bottom of the cup.

 If your French Press coffee is older than 1 year, it is possible that the metal strainer of your coffee maker is damaged.
 And this might be the culprit of making your drink too much muddy.

-The mesh size of the metal strainer enlarges with time, especially if you use it roughly or don’t clean the French press regularly or use it roughly.
+The mesh size of the metal strainer enlarges with time, especially if you don’t clean the French press regularly or use it roughly.

 So, in that case, I recommend you replace your coffeemaker’s metal filter.
 You can buy one from this link.

 Additional tips on reducing the grittiness in your French Press coffee

 Above mentioned techniques will make your drink almost sediment-free and make the taste of your French Press as pleasant as it should be.